-Alessandro Del Piero's A-League debut has ended in defeat after Sydney FC went down 2-0 to an impressive Wellington Phoenix at a wet and windy Westpac Stadium on Saturday.
+Alessandro Del Piero could not ignite an underwhelming Sydney FC as it fell 2-0 to Wellington Phoenix at a wet and windy Westpac Stadium on Saturday.

 Goals in either half to Belgian import Stein Huysegems and 19-year-old striker Louis Fenton were just reward for Phoenix's control and patience.